joybiswas007/torrents-api/README.md

 Added MongoDB support.
 Make sure to fill `MONGODB_URI`.
 NO data duplications.
 If a user search for something that is already present in db it won't be saved into db.

-1337x, Anidex and Pirateiro has some kind of protection enabled.
+1337x, Anidex, MagnetDL and Pirateiro has protection enabled.
 To bypass that need cookies from their sites.
-So, visit Anidex and Pirateiro open network tab search for something and get the Cookie value and save them in .env file.
+So, visit these sites and open network tab search for something and get the Cookie value and save them in .env file.

 TorrentGalaxy shows captcha when you search for something.
 After completing the captcha open